getmyisland/scp-observer-modding/README.md

 ## Troubleshooting

+If you cannot fix your problem by using some of the steps below you can contact me at `getmyisland@gmail.com` or via Discord/Steam.

+### Own mod not visible in SCP: Observer

 If your own mod does not show up in SCP: Observer, most likely your `mod.json` is misconfigured.
 Use a JSON validator to see if there are any issues with the `mod.json` file.

+### Downloaded mod not visible in SCP: Observer

 If you download a mod from Steam Workshop and SCP: Observer cannot find it, it may be because Steam is not installed in the default location.

 To fix this, go to `C:\Users\YOU\AppData\LocalLow\GetMyIsland\SCP_ Observer\mods` and open the `mods.json` file.
-Update the `SteamInstallDirectoryPath` key to point to the location where Steam is installed on your hard drive.
-If this still doesn't fix the issue check if the following folders inside the Steam install directory exist: `STEAM\steamapps\workshop\content\1738710` and if there are any files inside.
-This is the folder where Steam downloads the workshop mods.
-If you have downloaded some mods you should see a bunch of folders named like this `0123193213`, `303123151` or `350132133`.
-If this is not the case contact me at `getmyisland@gmail.com` or somewhere else.
+Update the `SteamInstallDirectoryPath` key so that it points to the location where Steam is installed on your hard drive.

+If this still does not fix the problem, check if the following folder exists inside the Steam installation directory: `STEAM\steamapps\workshop\content\1738710` and if there are any files inside it.

+This is the Workshop folder where Steam downloads all the items you subscribe to.
+If you downloaded some mods, you should see a bunch of folders named `0123193213`, `303123151` or `350132133`.
+If not, please contact me.

 ## Custom Skins